noormoha/DCCast/README.md

 Thank you for visiting this repository.

 Please view the poster we presented at the HotCloud'17 conference below.
-The paper can be found [HERE](https://www.usenix.org/conference/hotcloud17/program/presentation/noormohammadpour).
+The DCCast paper can be found [HERE](hotcloud17-paper-noormohammadpour.pdf?raw=true).

 ![DCCAST: Adaptive Tree Selection for Efficient Point to Multipoint Transfers Across Datacenters](DCCAST_POSTER.png?raw=true "DCCAST: Adaptive Tree Selection for Efficient Point to Multipoint Transfers Across Datacenters")

+# Recent Publications
+We have been working on improving DCCast using a variety of techniques and will post related research efforts in the following.
+- [QuickCast: Fast and Efficient Inter-Datacenter Transfers using Forwarding Tree Cohorts](Infocom18-paper-noormohammadpour.pdf?raw=true) has been accepted to INFOCOM 2018.
+We partitioned receivers into multiple subsets each attached to the sender using an independent tree.
+With this approach, overall throughput increases for many trees by avoiding bottlenecks.
+We also exercise the fair sharing policy of Max-Min Fairness and show that it can improve utilization significantly at higher loads and over larger forwarding trees.